 Now that things are opening up again, I’m looking forward to traveling.
 One thing that interests me is local architecture, especially traditional architecture.
 Sometimes we can be rather snobbish about how much we know now compared with people in times past.
-But traditional architecture can be a great source of ideas for sustainable building design.
+But traditional architecture—and traditional materials—can be a great source of ideas for sustainable building design.

 I spent the summer of 1982 in Cuernavaca, Mexico, learning to speak Spanish.
 The hot days and cool nights were well suited for traditional adobe houses—as well as modern masonry and concrete.
 The thick walls had a high heat capacity, keeping the interior cool.
 By evening, though, it was warmer inside than out, so we’d open the windows and go out to the zócalo.
 After a few hours we’d return to a comfortably cool house to sleep.
 Having windows open on all sides provided cross ventilation without the need for fans—or electricity.
 In the morning we’d close the windows once more against the heat of the day.

 Some years later I visited a former classmate in Mumbai.
 Her family had an apartment near Chowpatty Beach.
 As in Mexico, concrete and masonry construction and windows on multiple walls helped moderate the interior temperatures.
 Extremely high ceilings—about 14 feet, as I recall—gave room for the hot air to rise.
 In such a hot place, people wash their clothes often, so they need a place to dry them.
 Clotheslines strung near the ceiling allowed us to hang up the wet clothes using poles to lift them into place.
 The clothes dried quickly, reducing the air temperature by evaporative cooling.
 They were so high up that we could walk upright underneath.